EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

 - Your next task is to run Example_03_Mayfly_temp.
 We did not put it in the platformio.ini file for you.
 Please add it to the "ini" file, save, Build, Upload, and run it on the serial monitor.
   - Notes:
     - You can either type the file name into the "ini" file, or right-click on the directory (not the .ino file!) for Example 3 and select "Copy Project Path" (possibly two-finger click on MacOS, depending on your settings) and paste that into the "ini" file.
-    - The baud rate in the sketch is different and you need to manually select it in your serial monitor.
+    - The baud rate in the sketch is different and you need to manually select it when you start the serial monitor.
-    - Your serial monitor should be outputting a temperature in degrees C once per second (or 1000 milliseconds).
+    - Your serial monitor should be outputting a temperature in degrees C once per second (or every 1000 milliseconds).

 ### Set Real Time Clock on the Mayfly
 -